U.S. flag

 Election Commissioners

 The Board of Election Commissioners, two Democrats and two Republicans, are appointed to staggered four-year terms by the City Manager from a list of candidates submitted by the City Committees of each party.
 The Board's responsibilities include certifying nomination papers & petitions, registering voters, administering election recounts and preserving the integrity of the database for the street and voting lists by personally verifying the existence or nonexistence of questionable addresses within the City.
 In addition, prior to each election, approximately 260 additional election personnel are recruited, trained and supervised by the Board to staff each of the polling locations within the City.
-They work with the office staff to ensure that elections are managed in accordance with local, state and federal laws.

 Commission Members:

-• Ethridge A. King
+• Ethridge A. King, Jr.

 • Larry W. Ward

-• Charles Marquardt
+• Charles J. Marquardt

 Election Commission Staff: